 - the hrsboInfo IE including the HR-SRO information sent from the VPLMN when the V-SMF requests HR SBO authorization.

 - the ecsAddrConfigInfos IE including the ECS Address Configuration information if the information is modified by the NEF.

+For a PDU session with an I-SMF, the content of the POST request may further contain:

+- the localOffloadMgtInfo IE including the information sent to the SMF for I-SMF based Local Offloading Management.